ibexa/documentation-user/docs/persona_paths/administrator.md

+---
+description: Discover administrative tasks that you can perform in the Back Office.
+---

 # Application administrator role

 When you perform administrative duties for your organization, you often are responsible for the configuration and maintenance of [[= product_name =]]-based application, as well as solving architectural challenges and performance problems.